quantum-proximity-gateway/desktop-app/README.md

 - If you want to change the ollama and server URLs, they are located in `QPG-Application/.env.example`.

 - Instead of using the commands listed above individually, you can run `make dev` or `make build` from the root directory of this project to install the necessary packages and run/build the project.

+## License

+This project is licensed under the terms of the MIT license.
+Refer to [LICENSE](LICENSE) for more information.